- Exhibition program

 Michael Kleine

-Lives and works in Berlin.
-His practice unfolds across different formats-architecture, displays, performances, music, and sculpture-that engage in dialogue with place and context.
-Objects are often removed from their original realities to be used through a series of framing devices.
-In their new containers, they remain connected to their previous lives "out there"-theatrical scenographies, organic matter, or found objects-while also becoming integral elements of a total work.
-Kleine's work has been presented at the Baltic Triennial (Vilnius), Bonner Kunstverein, KV - Verein für zeitgenössische Kunst in Leipzig, Volksbühne Berlin, Schinkel Pavillon Berlin, Staatsoper Hamburg, Sammlung Klosterfelde Hamburg, Ruhr Triennial (Bochum), Theater Basel, Museion (Bolzano), and the Venice Biennale, among others.
+Michael Kleine lives and works in Berlin.
+His practice moves between formats, across architecture, displays, performances, music and sculptural work in dialogue with site and context.
+Objects are often uprooted from their original realities and use through a series of framing devices.
+In their new containers, they are still part of their former lives 'out there' as theatre props, organic matter, and found objects, whilst also being integral elements of one total work.
+He has shown work at the Baltic Triennial, Vilnius; Bonner Kunstverein, KV Kunstverein Leipzig, Volksbühne Berlin, Schinkel Pavillon Berlin, Staatsoper Hamburg, Sammlung Klosterfelde Hamburg, Ruhr Triennale Bochum, Theater Basel, Museion Bozen, and the Biennale d'Arte di Venezia, among others.